nsrau/azure-docs.it-it/articles/cosmos-db/how-to-manage-indexing-policy.md

 ## <a name="indexing-policy-examples"></a>Esempi di criteri di indicizzazione

-Di seguito sono riportati alcuni esempi di criteri di indicizzazione mostrati nel [formato JSON](index-policy.md#include-exclude-paths), che è il modo in cui vengono esposti nel portale di Azure.
+Ecco alcuni esempi di criteri di indicizzazione illustrati nel formato JSON, ovvero il modo in cui vengono esposti nel portale di Azure.Here are some examples of indexing policies shown in [their JSON format,](index-policy.md#include-exclude-paths)which is how they are exposed on the Azure portal.
 Gli stessi parametri possono essere impostati tramite l'interfaccia della riga di comando di Azure o qualsiasi SDK.

 ### <a name="opt-out-policy-to-selectively-exclude-some-property-paths"></a>Criteri di esclusione per escludere in modo selettivo alcuni percorsi delle proprietà